WheteThunger/CarSpawnSettings/README.md

 This hook can be used to prevent this plugin from adding fuel or engine parts to specific unowned cars.
 Not necessary for cars spawned as a chassis or with an explicit `OwnerID`.

-- Called some time after a modular car is spawned (on next tick or later).
-This delay is a requirement so that module entities can spawn, but this also gives other plugins plenty of time to save a reference to the car they spawned in case they want to check for it in the hook method.
+- Called some time after a modular car has spawned (on next tick or later).
 - Returning `false` will prevent this plugin from adding fuel or engine parts.
 - Returning `null` will result in the default behavior.